nhannv/eslint-plugin-kid/README.md

-# eslint-plugin-mattermost
+# eslint-plugin-kid

-An ESLint plugin containing the configuration used by Mattermost as well as support for custom rules specific to the Mattermost code base.
+An ESLint plugin containing the configuration used by OneGarten as well as support for custom rules specific to the OneGarten code base.

-More information on our style guide is available [here](https://docs.mattermost.com/developer/style-guide.html).

 ## Custom Rules